codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-apps-overview.md

 With flavors you create different versions of your app within the same project.
 They are typically used when you would like to create a handful of different versions of your app so you can create a “development” build, a “qa” build and a “production” build.
 Each version might be configured to point to a different API endpoint, or have a different icon to show which version it is so it’s clear which app is being used when testing the app.

-In Xcode you add different build schemes which can be used to customise the project output.
+In Xcode you add different build schemes which can be used to customize the project output.
 Similarly, in Android Studio you can create product build variants and create a separate folder for each flavor’s resources.

 If you only needed to white label a few versions of your app then you could use this approach to build different versions of your app.
 However, it’s not very scalable and creates an unnecessarily large project and makes it harder to automate the white label process.

 An automated white label workflow, on the other hand, doesn’t require that your app has multiple schemes or flavors configured in your Xcode or Android project.
 When the app is built, a series of scripts are run which change the project’s properties and change things like icons, images, fonts, and values in xml and plist files.
-In this way, a single base app can be used to create as many different versions as you need without having to add the customisations directly to the project.
+In this way, a single base app can be used to create as many different versions as you need without having to add the customizations directly to the project.